L’Ardoise Bistro Review, San Francisco

 .

-I opted for the Coq au Vin, a bistro classic, and this version was fantastic: tender chicken falling off the bone, draped in a delectable, velvety sauce studded with pearl onions, all of it over mashed potatoes.
+The Coq au Vin was so good on my prior visit that I ordered it again.
+It's a bistro classic, and this version was fantastic: tender chicken falling off the bone, draped in a delectable, velvety sauce studded with pearl onions, all of it over mashed potatoes.
 You couldn't ask for a more comforting dish to warm up with given San Francisco's generally chilly evenings.
-While I happily would have finished the dish myself, I took note of how quickly my teen was consuming his risotto and saved him about a third of my dish.
-He cleaned every last inch of both dishes with bread: hungry teen boy = no waste.
+As before, my son finished my dish, cleaning every last inch with bread: hungry teen boy = no waste.
+The only slight quibble I had on this recent visit was that the dish wasn't served as hot as I'd have preferred; last time it was piping hot.

 Coq au Vin, L'Ardoise Bistro, San Francisco Restaurant Review